anderspitman/awesome-tunneling/README.md

 * If you want to self-host, there are many options.
 For something production ready [frp](https://github.com/fatedier/frp) is probably what you want.
 If you're a developer, I'd recommend starting with my own [SirTunnel](https://github.com/anderspitman/SirTunnel) project and modifying it for your needs.
 For non-developers and those wanting more of a GUI experience, I created [boringproxy](https://boringproxy.io/).
 It's my take on a comprehensive tunnel proxy solution.
 It's in beta but currently solves almost everything I want.
 Once the server is running this is a very easy tool to use and has some nice features.

 # Open source (at least with a reasonably permissive license)
+* [Tunnelmole](https://github.com/robbie-cahill/tunnelmole-client/) - Open source and optionally self hostable.
+The client and server are both written in TypeScript.
 * [Telebit](https://telebit.cloud/) - Written in JS.
 [Code](https://git.coolaj86.com/coolaj86/telebit.js).
 * [tunnel.pyjam.as](https://tunnel.pyjam.as/) - No custom client; uses WireGuard directly instead.
 Written in Python. [source code](https://gitlab.com/pyjam.as/tunnel)
 * [SSH-J.com](https://bitbucket.org/ValdikSS/dropbear-sshj/) -  Public SSH Jump & Port Forwarding server.
 No software, no registration, just an anonymous SSH server for forwarding.
 Users are encouraged to use it for SSH exposure only, to preserve end-to-end encryption.
 No public ports, only in-SSH connectivity.
 Run `ssh ssh-j.com` and it will display usage information.